DBasu1010110/DBasu1010110/Dashboards/ReadMe.txt

+I have added screenshots of each for quick viewing.
+The dashboards (.pbix) files can be downloaded from the **Collection** folder.

-A coolection of dashboards I made using Power BI:
+A collection of dashboards I made using Power BI:
 1. Flight
   > A comparison of flights, delays and cancels
 2. Videogame analytics